-Willingness to work in the voluntary sector - ABA is a volunteer organisation that provides a significant service to promote breastfeeding in Australia.
+- Willingness to work in the voluntary sector ABA is a volunteer organisation that provides a significant service to promote breastfeeding in Australia.
 Breastfeeding educators and breastfeeding counsellors who work for ABA find what they do rewarding.
-There are skills to be gained through volunteer work with ABA but training and working with ABA does involve a time commitment.

-- Ability to relate to a diverse range of people community breastfeeding education and counselling require good communication skills.
+There are skills to be gained through volunteer work with ABA but training and working with ABA does involve a time commitment. - Ability to relate to a diverse range of people breastfeeding education and breastfeeding counselling require good communication skills.
 ABA training does develop these competencies but it helps if you find you already have an aptitude for working well with a diverse range of people. - Being able to work well in a team the local group has been for many years the focus of ABA activities.
 ABA breastfeeding educators and breastfeeding counsellors work together at many levels to run the organisation.

-Appendix 2 Volume of learning for the 10998NAT Cert IV in BE course
+Appendix 2 Volume of learning for the 10998NAT Certificate IV in Breastfeeding Education course

-Nominal duration (supervised hours) 500-615 Unsupervised hours 300 Volume of Learning 800-915
+Nominal 500-615 Unsupervised 300 Volume of 800-915

+duration hours Learning

+(supervised

+hours)